-- · no data duplication;

-- data is available only when the Petrel project is running and PetrelDirect connection is active (i.e. Petrel license is tied).
+- · no data duplication; - · data is available only when the Petrel project is running and PetrelDirect connection is active (i.e. Petrel license is tied).
+OpendTect copy: - physical copy data in OpendTect format; - no restrictions on data access (i.e. Petrel license is not tied and data is accessible to all users).

-OpendTect copy:

-- physical copy data in OpendTect format;

-- no restrictions on data access (i.e. Petrel license is not tied and data is accessible to all users).

 Either method gives full potential for manipulation, interpretation and processing.
-Writing data to a Petrel project is also available in various OpendTect workflows by choosing PetrelDirect output format.
+Writing data to a Petrel project is also available in various OpendTect workflows by choosing PetrelDirect output format. in various OpendTect workflows by choosing

-PetrelDirect support the following objects:

-- Full two-way access (Petrel <> OpendTect):

-- Faults and FaultStickSets, 3D horizons, 2D and 3D seismic, Wavelets, Wells (tracks, time-depth models and logs)

-- One way access (Petrel > OpendTect):
+- PetrelDirect support the following objects: Full two-way access (Petrel <> OpendTect): - Faults and FaultStickSets, 3D horizons, 2D and 3D seismic, Wavelets, Wells (tracks, time-depth models and logs) - One way access (Petrel > OpendTect):